nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2025-05-01-edit-a-claim-second.md

 ## How we tested our ideas and what we found

 ### Who we tested with
-X participants:​
+6 participants:​
-- X SROs and submitter​
+- 5 SROs and submitter​
-- X submitters only​
+- 1 submitters only​

 Range of organisations:​
-- X small, X medium, X large (range of staff X-X)​
+- 1 small, 3 medium, 2 large (range of staff 15-20k)​
-- Type of care: residential, day, community and domiciliary care
+- Type of care: residential, day, community

 ### How we tested
 - Task-based moderated usability testing with ASC org users​
-- Pre-task semi-structured interview questions​
+- Pre-task semi-structured interview questions​:
+  1. What is the best language to use for this feature?
+  2. Is claim history essential for users to be able to successfully edit and resubmit a claim?
+  3. Can users understand what they need to do to complete the task and re-submit a "sent back for editing" claim?
+  4. Do users know what information to add into/ how to use supporting notes to support their submission?
+  5. Is it clear to users where to go and what to do if they are unsure about how to re-submit a queried claim?
 - Post-task follow up questions​
+- A language activity asking "What is the best language to use for this feature, so it is clear to users what this status is and what they need to do?"
 - Scenarios: one with the table comparison feature and one without to find out how much of a issue not developing this right away would be, as the prioritiy is getting the feature out into the sector the sooner the better.

 ### What we found